AdobeDocs/experience-manager-cloud-service.es-ES/help/implementing/developing/extending/experience-fragments.md

 The only additional configuration is to ensure that the components are [allowed on the template, this is achieved with the Content Policy](/help/sites-developing/page-templates-editable.md#content-policies).
 -->

-## El proveedor de la reescritura de los vínculos de los fragmentos de experiencia: HTML {#the-experience-fragment-link-rewriter-provider-html}
+## El proveedor de reescritura de vínculos de fragmentos de experiencia: HTML {#the-experience-fragment-link-rewriter-provider-html}

 AEM En tiene la posibilidad de crear Fragmentos de experiencias.
 Un fragmento de experiencia: